These are the chronicles of Thanda Maria.

-Those who saw the body say to this day that they have never seen anything like it.
+Those of us who saw the body say to this day that we have never seen anything like it.

 His wife had run out screaming by then.
 When she told those nearby what had transpired, no one dared come within shouting distance of that house.
 They all knew Maragùa and they all knew what was going on.

-The crows had finally come home to roost and the immaterial had become, well, material.
-Excuse me, I have a flair for the dramatic.
+The crows had finally come home to roost.
+The immaterial had become, well, material.
+Excuse the flair for the dramatic.